 - The frag plugs may have algae, but it's rather unavoidable in this hobby as plugs like to grow algae.
 I have a nutrient export system and clean up crews and tangs in my frag tanks, but they can't get it all!

 - Everyone is different in this regard.
 In general though, I suggest floating the bag until the temperature matches your tank.
 After that, just put the coral into the tank.
 I would not do any drip or water mixing acclimation, as this can sometimes do more harm than good.
 I STRONGLY recommend you do not dip corals right away.
 Instead let them sit in QT for a few days then dip.
 Some corals are more sensitive and dipping stresses them.
 So, if they are already stressed from shipping, don't dip them right away.
 Also if you use harsher things like Coral RX or Revive, ALWAYS err on using a bit less, not more.

 How accurate are the pictures on the website?

 - I strive to provide accurate pictures of the coral for sale.
-All coral is "What You See Is What You Get" unless the description says otherwise.
-Pictures are taken under 14k-18k lighting using a Canon EOS 5D Mark iii and Canon lenses, and then basic color correction is done in photoshop.
+Sample frag pictures will be similar to what you'll receive.
+Pictures are taken using a Canon EOS 5D Mark iii and Canon lenses, and then basic color correction is done in lightroom.
 You will not find any heavily photo-shopped pictures here!
 You should recognize the coral based on my pictures once it's acclimated and under your lights.